-The University of Maryland School of Social Work has an opening for a Social Worker in the Promise Heights Community.
+The University of Maryland School of Social Work has an opening for a Social Worker as a part of the Promise Heights Community.
 The Social Worker is responsible for connecting students to a customized set of services through collaboration with families, teachers, school staff, and community agencies.
-The Social Worker will work in tandem with the administration and faculty at The Historic Samuel Coleridge-Taylor Elementary (HSCT), as well as other Promise Heights employees, to effectively develop and oversee programs within the school.
+The Social Worker will work in tandem with the administration and faculty at Eutaw-Marshburn Elementary (EMES), as well as other Promise Heights employees, to effectively develop and oversee programs within the school.

 This Regular, Exempt position offers a generous benefits package that includes 22 vacation days, 14 floating and holidays, 15 sick days; comprehensive health insurance and retirement options; and tuition remission for employees and their dependents at any of the University System of Maryland schools.

 Social Worker works under the supervision of a Social Worker (LCSW-C) and applies the theories, knowledge, procedures, methods, and/or ethics derived from a formal educational program in social work to restore or enhance social functioning of individuals, couples, families, groups, organizations or communities through assessment, planning, intervention, evaluation, and advocacy to maximize the individual's well-being.

 Conduct social work assessments that examine risk and strengths of children and their families who attend Eutaw-Marshburn Elementary School.